McCache/McCache-for-Python/docs/TESTING.md

 Cache in-coherence is when at least two nodes have different values for the same key.
 To stress they `McCache`, the following is some guidelines to keep is realistic:
 * Keep the number of docker/podman containers to total number of cores on your machine minus one.
     * Our official stress ran in **9** docker/podman containers cluster.
-    * Casually observed the CPU utilization was below, an average, 35% during a stress run.
+    * We observed the CPU utilization was below, an average, **35**% during the stress runs.
 * Missing entries is **not** bad.
 The node that do not have the entry will need to re-process the work and insert it into its local cache.
 This wil ltrigger a multicast out to the other members in the cluster.
 * Entries that are different must be validated against test exiting timestamp.
 If the test exiting timestamp is older, this is **not** bad.